Mabinay: Tourism

 Mabinay is known for its caves.
-The Odloman Cave is one of the largest cave in the Philippines with 8870 m long and Cayaso Cave, the ninth longest cave in the country measuring 2222 m long.
+The Odloman Cave is one of the largest caves in the Philippines, with 8870 m long and Cayaso Cave, the ninth longest cave in the country measuring 2222 m long.

 Aside from the caves, Mabinay also has rivers and natural springs.
 One of its known natural spring is located at the heart of the municipality, the Mabinay spring.
 Ideal for family outing, swimming, kayaking, it also serves as the main water resource of the main town.
 It is about a 3 to 5 minute ride with tricycle, jeepney or a bus from the town center.

 Healthcare

 Mabinay itself has a small government-run hospital.
 Mabinay Medicare Community Hospital provides both in emergency outpatients services and inpatient services.
 It is located directly behind the Municipal Hall.

-Mabinay Health Center, one of three Mabinay health centers.
+Mabinay Health Center is one of the three health centers that serve the town.

 Transportation

-Motorcycles or "habal-habal", tricycles, jeepneys, and buses are the major modes of transportation in the municipality.
+Motorcycles (also locally known as habal-habal), tricycles, jeepneys, and buses are the major modes of transportation in the municipality.
+Mabinay has a bus terminal that serves Ceres buses in transit from either Bacolod or Dumaguete.

+The municipality is easily accessible through the Bais–Kabankalan road which cuts through the entire town.
+It is also directly connected to Ayungon through the Ayungon-Tambo road and to the city of Bayawan through the Bayawan-Mabinay road.
+Travel from Dumaguete is about two hours.

+Mabinay is 87 km north-west of the provincial capital, Dumaguete, and 128 km from Bacolod.

 Education

-The Mabinay National High School (formerly Mabinay Municipal High School) is a high standard accredited institution according to the Philippine Department of Education.

-Mabinay Science High School is a Secondary Public Science High School system that is a DepEd-recognized institution.

-The Santo Niño High School is a private Catholic institution located at Barangay Lumbangan.